oskarrough/slaytheweb/README.md

 The `src/ui` folder is the website UI where you can actually play the game.
 The `src/content` folder builds content for the game.

-## How to deploy it
+## How to release a new version (aka deploy)

-The `main` branch automatically deploys to https://slaytheweb.cards, via the Vercel service.
+Every commit to the  `main` branch automatically deploys to https://slaytheweb.cards via the Vercel service.

 If you open a PR, it'll give you a preview URL as well for testing.

+To update `CHANGELOG.md`, run `bunx release-it` and follow the prompts.
+We do not use GitHub releases.

 ## References